Gang Show: History

-In 1931, Reader, a Rover Scout trying to make his mark in theatre in the US and London, was asked to write a Scout-based variety show to raise money for a swimming pool at Downe Scout Camp (now a Scout Association National Activity Centre).
+In 1931, Ralph Reader, a Rover Scout trying to make his mark in theatre in the United States and London, was asked to write a Scout-based variety show to raise money for a swimming pool at Downe Scout Camp (now a Scout Association National Activity Centre).
 Rehearsals began under Reader's direction on 25 May 1932, his 29th birthday.

 Initially the show did not have a title, but during a rehearsal break, Reader recalled, he asked a cast member if everyone was ready, to which the response was "Aye, aye Skip, the gang's all here".
 The first production, The Gang's All Here, ran between 30 October and 1 November 1932 at the Scala Theatre in central London.

-The show was not a sell-out but enough was raised to fund the swimming pool and the show was well received.
+The show was not a sell-out, but enough was raised to fund the swimming pool and the show was well received.
 Baden-Powell, the founder of Scouting, persuaded Reader to produce another show in 1933.
-This was The Gang Comes Back and ran for a week.
+This was The Gang Comes Back, which ran for a week.

-Reader continued to write and produce the London Gang Show.
-In 1934, the show became The Gang Show, and "Crest of a Wave" was performed for the first time, becoming over the years the anthem.

 In 1937, the London show became the first amateur production to have a Royal Command Performance (an honour repeated in 1957 and 1964).
 A feature film called The Gang Show, starring Ralph Reader and The Gang, premièred at the Lyceum Theatre, London in April the same year, and in New York in December 1938.